HATCHING EGGS FOR SALE 2014

 "We have a small family farm raising a variety of heritage livestock.
 Our first chickens 5 years ago were a few Dominique hens.
 We still have 2 of them left.
 They have been by far our favorite as we have tried many different breeds over the years.
 We have decided that we would like to go back to the Dominiques as our primary laying hens." -Catherine, Spivey's Corner, North Carolina

-this is Matthew and my family and I bought some eggs from you 21 days ago today.
+is Matthew and my family and I bought some eggs from you 21 days ago today.

 I wanted to let you know that of the 12 we bought, all where fertile.
-They hatched
+They

-My daughter has loved watching them."
+hatching eggs.
+My daughter has loved watching them." -Matthew, NC

 Post Office got the eggs this morning and I picked them up.
 It is like Christmas